With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Here are some of the strategies that we use to spend less on food without compromising quality:

 - Know when and where to shop!
-This can keep you from spending unecessarily.
+This can keep you from spending unnecessarily.
 We’ve compiled a list of grocery shopping tips here as well as a list of cheap grocery stores.
 Be sure to check out the posts for more money-saving tips!

 More Posts About Frugal Living

-3. Use Ibotta and earn cash back on grocery purchases ($10 FREE!)
+- Use Ibotta and earn cash back on grocery purchases ($10 FREE!)

 This cash back app has paid me over $800 $1000 for buying grocery items I would buy anyway.